larissasayurifutino/vozdelas_tecniques/README.md

 ## How to use it

-HTMl code at index.html.
+HTML code at index.html.

 CSS code at main.CSS.

 ## To do

-Develop a version that has comments with defficulties/challenges from each step.
+Develop a version that has comments with difficulties/challenges from each step.

 ## Last update